srdangre/Investigating-Recipes-and-Ratings/README.md

   height="600"
   frameborder="0"
 ></iframe>
-Since the distributions have different shapes and since we only aim to find out if the two distributions are different, we will use the KS test statistic for our permutation test.
+Since the distributions have different shapes and since I only aim to find out if the two distributions are different, I will use the KS test statistic for my permutation test.

 <iframe
   src="assets/Second_Empirical Distribution of the K-S Statistic.html"